Yale University

 Activities & Trips

-Top: Since we are based in the heart of New England with access to the premier facilities offered by Yale University, this program will combine time in the classroom with visits around the New Haven area.
+Top: Since we are based in the heart of New England with access to the premier facilities offered by the University, this program will combine time in the classroom with visits around the New Haven area.
 Students will have the chance to experience interesting tourist and academic-related locations to help broaden their experience and expose them to one of the most exciting areas of the East Coast.
 Additionally, we’ll enjoy the fun attractions in the vicinity.
 All excursions are fully supervised by Summer Springboard staff.

 New Haven, Connecticut